NuriaLiano/gitrepos/README.md

 ```sh
 git remote add github https://github.com/yourUser/yourRepo.git
 ```
 ### 5. :exclamation: Important steps :exclamation: Edit the container.config.json file and change the file name to '.config.json'

-- This file contains all necessary global variables for execute the script.
+This file contains all necessary global variables to execute the script.
 You must change all values for your own data.

-Example:

 ~~~json
 {